top of page

 9467 Olympic, 232 S. Tower

-The city sends out a link to the current projects list setting forth projects which are still in the approval process.
-The city used to indicate which projects on the list were Builder's Remedy projects.
-Then staff decided to make their errors less obvious so instead of labeling projects as Builder's Remedy projects, they would put a small asterisk after the address, and at the bottom they would include another small asterisk with an explanation that it was a Builder's Remedy project.
-Now, they are just adding the asterisk without another asterisk explaining that the project is a Builder's Remedy project.
-Unfortunately, it is not unusual enough to notice misleading information formulated by city staff.
-The following is the link to the projects list e-mailed out on September 19, 2024:
+The city sends out a link to the current projects list.
+The city used to indicate which projects were Builder's Remedy projects.
+Then staff decided to try to make their failures less obvious so instead of labeling projects as Builders' Remedy projects, they would put a small asterisk after the address, and at the bottom they would include another small asterisk indicating Builder's Remedy.
+Sometimes they just referred to the Government Code Section which governs Builder's Remedy projects so residents would not understand.
+And sometimes they just added an asterisk without another asterisk to explain what the asterisk meant.

 1. Former council majority members are rumored to have directed unsuccessful housing element actions.
-Council Members during this time period were former council members Lili Bosse and Julian Gold, and precent council members Lester Friedman, Sharona Nazarian, and John Mirisch.
+Council Members during this time period were former council members Lili Bosse and Julian Gold, and present council members Lester Friedman, Sharona Nazarian, and John Mirisch who was not a member of the council majority.

 Despite the resulting substantial damage to our city, its skyline, our neighborhoods, our property values, and quality of life, council members will not initiate an inquiry to determine responsibility and whether the failures were due to negligence or intentional actions.
 So staff members and others who were incompetent or who may have intentionally sabotaged the housing element filing will continue to enjoy their generous salaries, benefits, and reputations.